 Eligibility

-- they meet the income and asset limits for the Private Rental Assistance Program, except if they’re experiencing temporary financial hardship
+• they meet the income and asset limits, except if they’re experiencing temporary financial hardship

 Amount of assistance

-- engages with support provided by Specialist Homelessness Services and Housing SA
+• doesn't engage with support provided by support services and Housing SA

-- provides all the information required, for example proof of income, identity
+• doesn't provide complete and correct information when required, for example proof of income and identity

-If the customer’s in emergency accommodation for an extended period, they may be responsible for paying for some of the nights.
+If the customer’s in emergency accommodation for an extended period, they may be asked to contribute to their accommodation costs by paying for some of the nights.

 Related information